Legal cases with fixed pricing, standardized processes, and firm timelines

 Registration of such agreements is important, though, to avoid unnecessary legal disputes.

 E-registration of these agreements, introduced in Mumbai and Karnataka, has proven to be a huge relief to people.
 For instance, the steps involved in such registration in Maharashtra are simple:

-Online drafting of rent agreement - Here you have to provide details of landlord and tenant (Aadhar and pan card of both parties is required to be given for the same), rent amount, deposit amount, period of licence, maintenance and utility charges, cancellation and notice period, lock-in period, representations and other such miscellaneous clauses to be included in your agreement.
+Online drafting of rent agreement - Here you have to provide details of landlord and tenant (Aadhaar and pan card of both parties is required to be given for the same), rent amount, deposit amount, period of licence, maintenance and utility charges, cancellation and notice period, lock-in period, representations and other such miscellaneous clauses to be included in your agreement.

 Registration Stamping and Delivery - Once such verification is complete, the documents are submitted along with proper stamp duty and registration fees to the sub-registrar.
 After such documents are checked, the registered rent agreement is mailed to the parties.

 We, at MyAdvo, understand the problems you face in navigating through lengthy complicated lease and rental agreements.
 We provide you the best services and prompt legal advice for all your queries about the same.
-MyAdvo acts as Client's legal concierge providing technology solutions for Lawyer Discovery, Price Discovery and Case updates.
+MyAdvo acts as client's legal concierge providing technology solutions for Lawyer Discovery, Price Discovery and Case updates.

 With the use of technological solutions, we match the client’s requirements with the lawyer based on expertise, location etc. Our dedicated team of 60+ in Delhi, Mumbai, and Bangalore strive to do everything to help the client in taking the better-informed decision by understanding his legal situation and requirement.
 Further, for any queries regarding the operational or financial debtor, you can consult the best lawyer online and also solicit legal advice online.